-One may visualize a heart entangled by the tentacles of an octopus that is tied in a knot and then cinched, squeezed, and tightened.
+One may visualize a heart snared by the tentacles of an octopus that are tied in a knot and then cinched, squeezed, and tightened.
 This would restrict breathing, causing the person to feel tense, uptight i.e. like the heart has become tightened.
 That pressure would cause the person to feel an increase in weight pressing upon them.
 Children feel very light, that is why they dance, run, and play constantly.
 Leviathan stops that, restricting them and weighing them down.

 The following groups may be more susceptible to infiltration by Leviathan.

 Girls are most prone to becoming ruled and controlled by Leviathan because they are most concerned about their looks.
 There is tremendous pressure from magazines, celebrities, and their peers to compare themselves with others.
 Jealousy, envy, and bitterness can turn a person into a hater where they curse themselves because they don’t feel beautiful, or curse those who they think are beautiful.
 And they might even curse God for not making them beautiful.
 Or, if they were blessed with good looks they might act superior to others.
 Leviathan can infiltrate them in either scenario.